HsiangHung/Machine_Learning_Note/Regression/README.md

 On the other hand, if on adding the new independent variable we see a significant increase in R-squared value, then the Adjusted R-squared value will also increase.

+### 1.5 Other regression loss function

+There are other loss functions, like **Huber loss** and **quantile loss functions** [[Prince Grover]][5 Regression Loss Functions All Machine Learners Should Know].

+Quantile loss functions turn out to be useful when we are interested in predicting an interval instead of only point predictions.

 ### Reference

 * [MAE, MSE, RMSE, Coefficient of Determination, Adjusted R Squared — Which Metric is Better?]: https://medium.com/analytics-vidhya/mae-mse-rmse-coefficient-of-determination-adjusted-r-squared-which-metric-is-better-cd0326a5697e
 [[Akshita Chugh] MAE, MSE, RMSE, Coefficient of Determination, Adjusted R Squared — Which Metric is Better?](https://medium.com/analytics-vidhya/mae-mse-rmse-coefficient-of-determination-adjusted-r-squared-which-metric-is-better-cd0326a5697e)
 * [Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis]: https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/
 [[Aniruddha Bhandari] Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis](https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/)
+* [5 Regression Loss Functions All Machine Learners Should Know]: https://heartbeat.comet.ml/5-regression-loss-functions-all-machine-learners-should-know-4fb140e9d4b0
+[[Prince Grover] 5 Regression Loss Functions All Machine Learners Should Know](https://heartbeat.comet.ml/5-regression-loss-functions-all-machine-learners-should-know-4fb140e9d4b0)
 * [Quroa: What is the difference between R-squared and Adjusted R-squared?]: https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared
 [[Quora: What is the difference between R-squared and Adjusted R-squared?]
 Quora: What is the difference between R-squared and Adjusted R-squared?](https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared)